 - … and much more

 For those that travel for long periods, the lithium ion jump starters may be the best option.
-This is because you are able to store them in your glove box or anywhere in the car and use them to charge your personal belongings.
+This is because you are able to store them in your car and use them to charge your personal belongings on road trips.

-To some, the extra features may make all the difference and its worth browsing each device to see what features are available.
+The extra features may make all the difference and it’s worth browsing each device to see what additional features are on offer.